|Chase Ink Business Preferred Card||80K after $5K spend in 3 months|

 100K offer may be available in-branch through a Business Relationship Manager.

 This card is known to be subject to Chase's 5/24 rule.

-FM Mini Review: Great card for 3X categories.
+FM Mini Review: Great card for signup bonus and 3X categories.
 Also consider Chase Ink Cash for its 5X categories

 Note: Many more excellent credit card offers, along with application tips for each bank, can be found on our Best Credit Card Offers Page.